calvin-mcd/LeSTMovoz/README.md

 - [ ] create firmware
 - [ ] update plate options on https://www.minivanplate.xyz/
 - [ ] test in different cases, with acrylic cover from the OG lesovoz
+- [ ] add full list for components and make a basic build guide

 ## Disclaimer